 Laura Travis has been carving for 22 years, bringing her knowledge and love of Irish and Celtic traditions firmly into her work in stone.
 As an artist, Laura walks between the worlds of fine and folk art, utilizing traditional iconography in some very contemporary contexts.
 Travis has shown her work in Providence, Maryland, Toronto, Worcester and New Bedford.
 She holds an MFA in sculpture from the Maryland Institute College of Art, and maintains her studio just a stone's throw from the ocean in Rhode Island.
 She's also known for originating and hosting the Irish traditional music radio program, In The Celtic Realm, for the past 30 years on WRIU-FM.

-ONGOING AND PAST CLASSES TO BE OFFERED IN FUTURE
+PAST CLASSES TO BE OFFERED IN NEAR FUTURE

 MOUNTAIN DULCIMER WORKSHOP WITH AUBREY ATWATER & ELWOOD DONNELLY